Thomas Hoffmann Factsheet

 Factsheet: Thomas Hoffmann

 IMPACT: Thomas Hoffmann is a full professor at the University of Copenhagen.
-He states that he specializes in several fields including Qur’anic Studies, Biblical Studies, Religion and Literature, Ritual Theory, and History of Religion.
+He states that he specializes in a number of fields including Qur’anic Studies, Biblical Studies, Religion and Literature, Ritual Theory, and History of Religion.
 He was named a professor by the dean of the theological faculty.
 Hoffmann publishes in the weekly right-wing Weekendavisen and is a frequent commentator on contemporary Islam and Muslims in Denmark.
 He is also a member of several state institutions that advise the government on policies regarding religion and integration affairs.
-Despite no experience with research on contemporary Islam, Hoffmann has styled himself as an authority on contemporary Islam, and has used his academic position to justify the government’s discriminatory measures against Muslims.
+Hoffmann has styled himself as an authority on contemporary Islam, and his comments have promoted harmful stereotypes about Muslims.

 Thomas Hoffmann is a full professor at the University of Copenhagen in the Section for Biblical Studies.
 His main topic of research is Quranic exegesis.
 He was named a professor by the dean of the theological faculty without the professorship being advertised.
 Throughout his tenure, Hoffmann has only had one single PhD student.
 The PhD student has not received their degree as a committee rejected the student’s thesis twice.
-Hoffmann has only published one book, which is a revised version of his PhD dissertation that was poorly received.
+Hoffmann published one monograph in 2007, titled, The Poetic Qur’an: Studies on Qur’anic Poeticity.

 In 2022, Hoffmann was appointed by the Minister of Immigration and Integration to sit on the National Integration Council, which advises the Minister of Immigration and Integration.
 Further, Hoffmann is one of four members on the Advisory Committee Regarding Religious Communities in the Ministry of Ecclesiastical Affairs.
 The Committee advises the ministry regarding applications for recognition as a faith society under Danish law.
 Hoffmann is also a member of the Commission for the Forgotten Women’s Struggle, which lay dormant from October 2022 until March 2024.
 When the current government reinstated the commission in March 2024, it appointed four additional members, one of whom was Hoffmann.
 The commission is tasked with recommending to the government how to address honor abuse and assert Danish values.
 It is set to report in November/December 2024.